King's Sutton: Amenities

+King's Sutton has two public houses: the Butchers Arms (Hook Norton Brewery) and the White Horse.

+There is also a lawn tennis club.

 Heritage Trust

-King's Sutton Heritage Trust Fund was formed in December 2005 with a Mission Statement which reads 'To promote, protect and enhance the history, facilities, structures, and amenities of the village of King's Sutton and the surrounding area for the benefit of its inhabitants.
+King's Sutton Heritage Trust Fund was formed in December 2005, with a mission statement that reads: "To promote, protect and enhance the history, facilities, structures and amenities of the village of King's Sutton and the surrounding area for the benefit of its inhabitants."